Home

 When thoughts leading to addictive behavior enter your mind, replace them immediately with other thoughts.

-Their behavior follows a pattern that is highly predictable.
+The addict's behavior follows a pattern that is highly predictable.
 Their excuse is “I need it” or “I deserve it.”

 The sexual addict may look at a pornographic website, go to a strip club, browse in an adult bookstore or cruise a red light district.